 - A certain resource can be owned by only one process.
 It must be explicitly granted and released. - Different requests must be granted in the order in which they were made. - If no process hangs forever after taking the resource, every request is ultimately granted.

-Algorithm for Solving the Mutual Exclusion Problem
+Lamport's Algorithm for the Mutual Exclusion Problem

 Resource Request